joshrouwhorst/qbp/README.md

 ## Usage
 To install run `npm install qbp`.

+If you're not using Typescript, you'll probably want to use this import statement.

+`var qbp = require('qbp').qbp;`

 Using TypeScript?
 You should be able to import the project easily.

 `import { qbp, QbpProgress } from 'qbp';`.